imixs/imixs-office-workflow/src/site/markdown/auth/oidc/keycloak.md

 <img src="keycloak-001.png" />

-This generates a new keycloak 'provider-url' of the OpenID provider.
-WildFly will use provider-url/.well-known/configuration to discover more information about the OpenID provider.
+This generates a new realm within keycloak to manage users and groups.

-In our example, the provider-url will look like http://keycloak.imixs.local:8084/auth/realms/imixs-office-workflow.

 ## Setup a Client

-Next you need to create a client to be used by Imixs-Office-Workflow with the name `imixs`
+Next you need to create a client with the name `imixs`:

 <img src="keycloak-002.png" />

+The client will be be used by Imixs-Office-Workflow to login the user.
 The `client-id` is the client identifier for the application.
-This is the identifier that has been registered with the authorization server.

-Click 'Next' and activate teh option 'Client authentication'
+Click 'Next' and activate the option 'Client authentication'.
+This will generate a client secret.

 <img src="keycloak-003.png" />